What is RSV?

 Most cases of bronchiolitis are not serious, but you should contact your GP or call NHS 111 if:

-• your child has taken less than half their usual amount during the last 2 or 3 feeds, or they have had a dry nappy for 12 hours or more
+- your child has taken less than half their usual amount of feed during the last 24 hours, or they have had a dry nappy for 12 hours or more, or shows other signs of dehydration

 Preventing infection